When

 Now its true, whether one is a vegetarian or a meat eater, that things out there (animals, human or not) are eating each other, and I don't know why that is, but for now it is.... and it is part of nature and for now part of the mystery.

 To picture a factory farm on the other hand...
-I do know at least part of why it happens... ignorance... people...
-Nice People... don't get the concept that chickens are beings.
+I do know at least part of why it happens... ignorance... people.
+Nice People that don't get the concept that chickens are beings.
 And if they do, they are are far enough away to be unaccounted for.

-The same person that might stop & offer compassion to a hurt animal on the side of
+The same person that may stop & offer compassion to a hurt animal (on the side of

-the road may then, the very next day, swing by McDonalds for a chicken
+the road) may then, the very next day, swing by a McDonalds for a chicken

 I